Slow-roll inflation and growth of perturbations in Kaniadakis modification of Friedmann cosmology: Introduction

 \section{Introduction}

 It is a general belief that our Universe has experienced two phases of accelerated expansion.
-The first, named inflation, which was proposed to address some internal problems (flatness, horizon, structure formation) of standard modern Cosmology~\cite{Guth,Linde,Staro}.
-According to inflationary model, our Universe expanded exponentially soon after the Big Bang, which leads to produce a huge amount of energy.
+The first, named inflation, was proposed to address some internal problems (flatness, horizon, structure formation) of standard modern Cosmology~\cite{Guth,Linde,Staro}.
 The second is thought to have started roughly five billion years ago and has by now been confirmed by measurements of the luminosity distances of type Ia Supernovae~\cite{meas1,meas2}.
 While being largely understood in most of their facets, concerns remain about the origin of these phenomena.
 Among the candidate mechanisms, two explanations are the most credited so far: on one hand, it is possible to maintain the classical Einstein's description of gravity and introduce extra energy degrees of freedom that drive the Universe acceleration, such as an inflaton field~\cite{Bartolo:2004if} and the dark sectors of the cosmos~\cite{Peebles:2002gy,Cai:2009zp,Capolup}.
 Alternatively, one can resort to a class of modified theories of gravity and leave the energy content of the Universe unaffected (see~\cite{Capozziello:2011et} for a review).
 From the latter perspective, potential developments have been achieved in the gravity-thermodynamics picture, which conjectures that the gravitational field equations in the cosmological context can be extracted from the first law of thermodynamics on the Universe apparent horizon, and vice-versa~\cite{Jacobson:1995ab,Padmanabhan:2003gd,Padmanabhan:2009vy,Cai:2005ra,Akbar:2006kj,Cai:2006rs} (see~\cite{Paranjape:2006ca,Sheykhi:2007zp,Akbar:2006er,Sheykhi:2007gi,Jamil:2009eb,Sheykhi:2010zz,Fan:2014ala} for further applications).

 In its traditional formulation, the gravity-thermodynamics conjecture identifies the thermodynamic entropy of the Universe with the Boltzmann-Gibbs-Shannon (BGS) entropy.
 In recent years, much efforts have been devoted to study generalized scenarios based on extended entropies, such as Tsallis~\cite{Tsallis1,Tsallis2,Tsallis3}, Barrow~\cite{Barrow:2020tzx} and Kaniadakis~\cite{Kania0,Kania1,Kania2,Scarf1,Scarf2} entropies, which all possess the BGS framework as a limit.
 In particular, Kaniadakis entropy is a one-parameter modification of the BGS entropy that arises from a coherent and self-consistent relativistic statistics, while still retaining the basic features of the classical BGS theory.
 Motivated by the relativistic essence of this new formalism, implications have been examined in several areas~\cite{Hasegawa,OSC,NC} and the problem of how to equip the Standard Model of Cosmology (SMC) with a fully relativistic description of the entropic degrees of freedom in the early Universe has been investigated from multiple perspectives~\cite{Myrev}.